teableio/teable/README.md

 Native Integrated AI, Powered by GPT-3.5-turbo

-- Chat 2 App. "create a project management app for me"
+- Chat 2 App.
+"Create a project management app for me"
 - Chat 2 Chart.
-"Analyze the data in the order table using a bar chart.
+"Analyze the data in the order table using a bar chart"
 - Chat 2 View.
-"I want to see the schedule for the past week and only display participants."
+"I want to see the schedule for the past week and only display participants"
 - Chat 2 Action.
-"After the order is paid and completed, an email notification will be sent to the customer."
+"After the order is paid and completed, an email notification will be sent to the customer"

 ### 🔒 Privacy-First

 You own your data, in spite of the cloud

-- Data storage local first.
+- Data storage local first
-- Offline desktop client support.
+- Offline desktop client support
-- Sync & collaboration to cloud in just one click.
+- Sync & collaboration to cloud in just one click

 ### 🚀 Super Fast

-Build in minutes scale to millions.
+Build in minutes scale to millions

-- Support for data sets of over one million rows.
+- Support for data sets of over one million rows
-- Support database indexes.
+- Support database indexes
 - Support server side render

 ### ⚡️ Real-time collaboration

 Designed for teams

-- Seamless real-time collaboration among multiple people.
+- Seamless real-time collaboration among multiple people
 - Thoughtful and detailed permission control ability

 ### 🧩 Extensions